cyberbotics/webots/docs/discord/development-2021.md

 ##### jasper [Moderator] 01/23/2021 19:02:50
 you seem to be missiong ros-<version>-console-bridge

-##### Aditya Agrawal 01/24/2021 18:32:16
-You can first threshold the image and then find contours in the image.
-Select the contour with the maximum area.
-Finally, find centroid of that contour and use it as an input to a PID controller or something similar to drive your robot

 ##### Simon Steinmann [Moderator] 01/25/2021 15:11:40
 I got the suggestion from a user to add voice channels to the discord server.
 Could be a nice addition